jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 between the donut-making machines and the customers.
 They also happen to be bounded by their size, which determines how many donuts they can hold.
 They allow for discrepancies between the production and consumption rates inherently present in a donut shop.
-In the same way, bounded buffers are used to solve problems related to mismatched production/consumption rates among multiple parties.
+In the same way, bounded buffers are used to solve the general problem related to mismatched production/consumption rates among multiple parties.

 In practice, a bounded buffer is just a queue with specific access procedures.
 Let's take a look at a graphical representation of a bounded buffer:

 {% include bounded_buffer.svg %}